Long-Term Compounding, Not Short-Term Trading

 Registered Investment Adviser

-Verify on IARD ↗Read the disclosures: Form ADV 2A · ADV 2B · Privacy Policy
+Verify on IARD (opens in new tab)Read the disclosures: Form ADV 2A (opens in new tab) · ADV 2B (opens in new tab) · Privacy Policy (opens in new tab)

 NarStar registered in Utah in January 2026.
 I don’t have years of client results to point to yet.
-What I do have is my registration, my disclosures, and the fact that your money sits at Interactive Brokers in your name, not mine.
-Any remaining conflicts of interest are described in my Form ADV Part 2A.
+What I do have is my registration, my disclosures, and the fact that your money sits at Interactive Brokers (opens in new tab) in your name, not mine.
+Any remaining conflicts of interest are described in my Form ADV Part 2A (opens in new tab).

 Want to talk?
-Send me a message →
+Send me a message

 Interested in the Growth Portfolio?